How to add to a list in Python

 print(result)--OUTPUT--[1, 2, 3, 4, 6]

-This new, filtered list is then concatenated with the original list using the + operator to produce the final result.
+• This creates a new list, [4, 6], which is then combined with the original list using the + operator.

 Using collections.deque for efficient additions